day8/re-frame/docs/WIP/AHighLevelCodeWalkThrough.md

 perform a query (computation) over it, returning a "materialised view" of that state.

-The data from these queries are later used in the view functions which need to render DOM.
+The data returned by these `query` functions is later used in the `view` functions which render DOM.

 Now, the two examples below are utterly trivial.
 They just extract part of the application state and return it.
 So, virtually no computation.
 More interesting